 If you have a federal tax lien on your property and fail to make arrangements to pay your taxes, you may receive an official IRS notice titled “Final Notice of Intent to Levy and Notice of Your Right to a Hearing.”
 This signifies that if you do not take action, your property will be seized by the IRS.

 Three requirements must be met for a levy to be carried out:

 You received a tax bill from the IRS, titled Notice and Demand for Payment, which indicated the assessed amount of taxes that you owe.

-You did not pay the amount indicated on this notice or make other arrangements to satisfy the debt, such as a payment plan.
+You did not pay the amount indicated on this notice or make other arrangements to satisfy the back taxes, such as a payment plan.

 You received a Final Notice of Intent to Levy and Notice of Your Right to A Hearing at least 30 days before the levy is enacted.
 It will either be delivered in person to your home or place of business or sent to your last known address by certified or registered mail with a return receipt.

 Property that is seized by the IRS because of federal back taxes is sold, and the proceeds are applied to your account.
 You have the right to appeal throughout the levy and lien process, so it’s important to be aware of your rights as a taxpayer and closely follow the instructions on notices you receive from the IRS.
 These notices will detail your right to appeal and outline the process for doing so.